dineshkummarc/cerbo/README.md

 * PHP >= 5.2.4

-If you want to use *phar* version of the extensions (his is absolutly not mandatory) :
+If you want to use *phar* version of the extensions (this is absolutly not mandatory) :

 * PHP >= 5.3